METALS-Aluminium hits one-month low on global demand worries

 * DOLLAR: The Fed comments helped to propel the dollar index to a 26-month peak, making commodities priced in the U.S. currency more expensive for buyers using other currencies.

-* TRADE TALKS: U.S.-Chinese trade talks in Shanghai ended without any meaningful progress, “highlighting the reality that a deal is far from being reached,” ANZ said in a note.
+* TRADE TALKS: U.S.-Chinese trade talks in Shanghai ended without any meaningful progress, “highlighting the reality that a deal is far from being reached”, ANZ said in a note.

 * CHINA PMI: Pressure on factories in top metals consumer China eased a little in July thanks to growth-boosting steps from the government, but overall manufacturing activity remained in contraction as the trade war with the United States dented export orders, a private survey showed.

-* COPPER TIME SPREADS: The discount of LME cash copper to the three month contract CMCU0-3 rose to $24.75 a tonne by Wednesday’s close, the deepest discount since June 17 and compared to a discount of $6.25 three weeks ago.
-This indicates healthy near-term supply.
+* COPPER TIME SPREADS: The discount of LME cash copper to the three-month contract CMCU0-3 rose to $24.75 a tonne by Wednesday’s close, the deepest discount since June 17, indicating healthy near-term supply.
+The discount was $6.25 three weeks ago.